purple pseudopanax with dark wine-coloured foliage

 Not Threatened

-A striking shrub or small tree with deep purple-bronze foliage.
-A tree that hides in the shadows.
-Purple Pseudopanax stands out in the green forest like a splash of dark wine.
-The leaves are compound with five to seven leaflets, each one a deep, rich purple, almost black in the shadows.
-The colour is natural – a genetic variation, not a cultivated hybrid.
-A tree that is dark by nature.
-The dark colour contrasts beautifully with the green forest.
-In the understorey, where light is low, the purple leaves absorb what little light there is, turning the tree into a shadow.
-It is a tree that hides in plain sight.
-In summer, small, dark purple berries appear, eaten by birds.
-The flowers are small and inconspicuous, greenish-white, but the fruit is a favourite of the kererū.
-The birds eat the berries and spread the seeds through the forest.
-The wood is light and soft, used by Māori for small tools.
-The purple colour was noted as unusual, associated with certain atua (deities).
-The tree was also used medicinally.
-To see a Purple Pseudopanax is to see a tree of the understorey.
-It grows in the shadow of giants, waiting for a gap in the canopy.
-Its leaves are dark, its berries are purple, its trunk is slender.
-It is a tree of the middle, of the in-between, of the spaces where light filters through.
-The tree is popular in gardens for its dramatic colour.
-The forest understorey is dark.
-The purple pseudopanax waits in the shadows, dark leaves almost black, purple berries hidden.
-The kererū will come.
-The tree does not know it is dramatic.
-It does not know it is a shadow.
-It just wants to wait for a gap in the canopy.
-The dark one, the purple one, the tree that hides in the shadows.
-It has been here for millennia.
-It will be here as long as the forest keeps its understorey.
-The purple pseudopanax is proof.
+Shadows hide the purple pseudopanax.
+Striking shrub or small tree with deep purple-bronze foliage.
+Stands out in green forest like splash of dark wine.
+Leaves are compound with five to seven leaflets.
+Each one deep, rich purple.
+Almost black in shadows.
+Colour is natural.
+Genetic variation.
+Not cultivated hybrid.
+Tree is dark by nature.
+Dark colour contrasts beautifully with green forest.
+In understorey, where light is low, purple leaves absorb what little light there is.
+Turning tree into shadow.
+Tree hides in plain sight.
+In summer, small, dark purple berries appear.
+Eaten by birds.
+Flowers are small and inconspicuous.
+Greenish-white.
+But fruit is favourite of kererū.
+Birds eat berries and spread seeds through forest.
+Wood is light and soft.
+Used by Māori for small tools.
+Purple colour noted as unusual.
+Associated with certain atua (deities).
+Tree also used medicinally.
+To see Purple Pseudopanax is to see tree of understorey.
+Grows in shadow of giants.
+Waiting for gap in canopy.
+Leaves are dark.
+Berries are purple.
+Trunk is slender.
+Tree of middle.
+Of in-between.
+Of spaces where light filters through.
+Tree is popular in gardens for dramatic colour.
+Forest understorey is dark.
+Purple pseudopanax waits in shadows.
+Dark leaves almost black.
+Purple berries hidden.
+Kererū will come.
+Tree does not know it is dramatic.
+Does not know it is shadow.
+It just wants to wait for gap in canopy.
+Dark one.
+Purple one.
+Tree that hides in shadows.
+Has been here for millennia.
+Will be here as long as forest keeps its understorey.
+Purple pseudopanax is proof.
+Populations are considered stable and widespread.
+Species is common in native forests throughout New Zealand.
+Not considered threatened.
+No formal conservation assessment exists.
+Habitat loss from land clearance is primary threat.
+Browsing by introduced mammals.
+No significant pest or disease issues.
+Found throughout New Zealand from Northland to Stewart Island in lowland and montane forests.
+Widespread in native forests.
+Lowland and montane forests, forest margins, and scrub.
+Prefers well-drained soils with partial shade.
+Tolerates moderate frost and wind.
+No one told it otherwise.